Chris-Johnston/Chris-Johnston.github.io/_posts/2023-07-04-mm3-additional-steps.md

 ---
 title: Additional steps for creating a MM3 modchip
-description: Here are the steps I followed for setting up a MM3 modchip
+description: and how I broke my PS1
 layout: post
 date: 2023-07-04
 ---

+**This page documents some additional steps I used to program a MM3 modchip, which I then proceeded to try and install in my PS1, only for me to break it.**

 # Additional steps for creating a MM3 modchip